ibm-cloud-docs/hpc-ibm-spectrumlsf/overview.md

 # Overview of IBM Spectrum LSF
 {: #about-spectrum-lsf}

+The current solution no longer requires the use of the `ibm_customer_number`(ICN) for entitlement checks to verify if a customer is authorized to use the license.
+The solution is now available for use without ICN validation.
+However, customers can provision up to a maximum of 10 static worker nodes for their production use case.
+If the number of worker nodes exceeds 10, it becomes the customers responsibility to obtain the necessary entitlement check and licensing for those additional nodes in the production environment.
+{: important}

 {{site.data.keyword.spectrum_full}} is a scheduling software to enable High-Performance Computing (HPC) clusters.
 This offering uses deployable architecture to provision and configure {{site.data.keyword.cloud_notm}} resources.
 With simple steps to define configuration properties and use automated deployment, you can build your own HPC clusters in minutes by using your choice of an Intel x86 based [VPC virtual server instance profile type](/docs/vpc?topic=vpc-profiles&interface=ui) for the worker nodes in the cluster. {{site.data.keyword.spectrum_short}} also enables configuration for auto scaling, so {{site.data.keyword.spectrum_short}} clusters can automatically add and remove worker nodes based on workload specifications.
 This allows to take full advantage of consumption-based pricing and pay for cloud resources only when they are needed.
 {: shortdesc}